Astute-Systems/MediaX/README.md

 Transmit streams emit a SAP/SDP announcement every second as per RFC 2974 and RFC 4566.
 Also referenced as in DEF STAN 00-082.

+## Python bindings

+Library has Python bindings for video streaming (and SAP/SDP support) with AI frameworks and use inside Jypter notebooks.

 ## Documentation

 Doxygen documentation is available on [Github Page](https://defencex.github.io/MediaX).